What is a Leveraged Buyout (LBO)? How Does it Work?

 d) Small investors and family offices

 Leveraged buyouts can also be funded through loans from individual investors and family offices.
-The terms of these packages are often competitive, and these lenders can offer more flexibility than conventional sources.
-However, finding these lenders and investors is challenging.
-They are usually found through personal connections, recommendations, and networking.
+The terms of these financing packages are often competitive, and these lenders can offer more flexibility than conventional sources.

 Mid-sized and large leveraged buyouts

 Larger transactions have more financing options than smaller ones.
-However, all these options still fall under one or more general financing categories.
+However, these options still fall under one or more general financing categories.

 a) Senior debt

 Senior debt has the priority of repayment over other types of debt.
 Senior debt examples include bank financing and bonds.
-This debt often has the strictest terms and is well secured with the company’s assets.
+This debt often has the strictest terms and is secured with the company's assets.
 As such, it has the lowest cost.

 b) Mezzanine and subordinated debt